zoisite-rb/zoisite-rb/guides/source/api_app.md

 ### Using Rack::Cache

-When used with Rails, `Rack::Cache` uses the Rails cache store for its entity and meta stores.
-This means that if you use memcache, for your Rails app, for instance, the built-in HTTP cache will use memcache.
+When used with Zoisite, `Rack::Cache` uses the Zoisite cache store for its entity and meta stores.
+This means that if you use memcache, for your Zoisite app, for instance, the built-in HTTP cache will use memcache.

 To make use of `Rack::Cache`, you first need to add the `rack-cache` gem to `Gemfile`, and set `config.action_dispatch.rack_cache` to `true`.